5 Tips to Avoid Distracted Driving in Louisiana

 Distracted Driving Prevention in Louisiana

 Breaking bad driving habits isn’t always easy.
-If you’re prone to zoning out, peeking at your phone at red lights, or are always eating on the run, it can be difficult to retrain your brain.
+If you’re prone to zoning out, peaking at your phone at red lights, or are always eating on the run, it can be difficult to retrain your brain.

 Louisiana has some of the toughest distracted driving laws on the books to dissuade motorists from engaging in these behaviors.
 Even a first violation carries a $500 fine.
 Break the law a second time and you’re looking at $1,000 in fines and a 60-day license suspension.